 3. Annual or monthly payment terms

-The most common payment terms for case management software are annual and monthly options.
-Like you see with other platform payment terms, annual payment options are often more expensive up front, but can include discounts and other benefits for committing to the year.
+The most common payment terms for cloud case software are annual and monthly options.
+As you see with other platform payment terms, annual payment options are often more expensive upfront but can include discounts and other benefits for committing to the year.

-Monthly payment terms don’t require as big of a payment to get started, and some people simply prefer monthly terms because it works for their billing cycles.
+Monthly payment terms don’t require as large of payment to get started, and some people simply prefer monthly terms because it works for their billing cycles.

 4. Basic tools

-Sometimes, case management software providers offer a tiered approach to pricing, which means offering levels with different costs and different offerings.
+Sometimes, law firm management software providers offer a tiered approach to pricing, which means offering levels with different costs and different options.

-The basic tools of a good case management software include:
+The basic tools of good case management software include:

-- A dashboard to track important metrics like open cases, completed intake forms, etc.
+- A login panel to case anywhere login and also a dashboard to track important metrics like open cases, completed intake forms, etc.